ShikharSrivastava-aiml/Stock-tracker-MicroservicesArchitecture/README.md

-## To run the application enter the followwing commands in terminal:
+## To run the application enter the following commands in terminal:

 git clone https://github.com/ShikharSrivastava-aiml/StockResearchDashboard.git